-Those who are contemplating the purchase of the full set of Simulator drawings, cutting patterns and 3D components when they become available (target early 2019), get the opportunity to assess the quality of the information provided and of the 3D printed components.
+Those who are contemplating the purchase of the full set of Simulator drawings, cutting patterns and 3D components, get the opportunity to assess the quality of the information provided and of the 3D printed components.

 * We regret the STL files are a fundamental part of our business model, with a 30% mark-up on all parts printed by Shapeways.
 As such they are not made available.

 We have invested the last 18 months full time with researchers, engineers and designers to ensure the accuracy and functionality of these parts, during which time we have procured the full suite of available Spitfire drawings, over 3400 of them.
 Where there was no information, as for many of the cockpit related bought-out parts, we got access to and measured up originals from the SAAF museum.
 There is thus vast IP invested in these models.